 If any of these apply to you, then you need to take extra care about the risk factors you can control.
 It is also important that you speak to your GP and get a health check.

 There are also risk factors over which you have more control.
 These are….whether or not you smoke, your weight, the amount of physical activity you do, your diet, how much alcohol you drink, stress and how much sleep you get.
-These have an impact on your blood pressure, cholesterol levels and your lung function which then put you at risk of heart disease, stroke or respiratory illness.
+These have an impact on your blood pressure, cholesterol levels and your lung function and can cause atrial fibrillation which then puts you at risk of heart disease, stroke or respiratory illness.

 Blood pressure is a measure of the force that your heart uses to pump blood around your body.
 When your blood pressure is taken, two measurements are recorded during a single heartbeat: